All-America college football team

-The College Football All-America Team is an honor given annually to the best college football players in the United States at their respective positions.
-The original use of the term All-America seems to have been to the 1889 College Football All-America Team selected by Caspar Whitney and published in This Week's Sports.
+The All-America college football team is an honor given annually to the best college football players in the United States at their respective positions.
+The original use of the term All-America seems to have been to the 1889 All-America college football team selected by Caspar Whitney and published in This Week's Sports.
 Football pioneer Walter Camp also began selecting All-America teams in the 1890s and was recognized as the official selector in the early years of the 20th century.

 NCAA recognition

-As of 2009, the College Football All-America Team is composed of the following College Football All-American first teams: Associated Press (AP), Football Writers Association of America (FWAA), American Football Coaches Association (AFCA), Walter Camp Foundation (WCFF), The Sporting News (TSN), Sports Illustrated (SI), Pro Football Weekly (PFW), ESPN, CBS Sports (CBS), College Football News (CFN), ProFootballFocus (PFF), Rivals.com, and Scout.com.
+As of 2024, the All-America college football team is composed of the following All-American first teams chosen by the following selector organizations: Associated Press (AP), Football Writers Association of America (FWAA), American Football Coaches Association (AFCA), Walter Camp Foundation (WCFF), Sporting News (TSN, from its historic name of The Sporting News), Sports Illustrated (SI), The Athletic (Athletic), USA Today (USAT), ESPN, CBS Sports (CBS), College Football News (CFN), Scout.com, Athlon Sports, Phil Steele, and Fox Sports (FOX).

 Consensus

 Starting in 2009, the National Collegiate Athletic Association (NCAA) recognizes the All-America teams selected by the AP, AFCA, FWAA, Sporting News, and the WCFF to determine consensus All-Americans.
 If more than half of the organizations select a player to their first team, he receives the "consensus" honor.
 If no player qualifies under that criterion, a player named to two first teams can be chosen.
 Second- and third-team selections can be used as tie-breakers.
 If still tied, each player is listed.
 If a player is named an All-American by all five organizations, he receives "unanimous All-American" recognition.
 Depending upon the distribution of first team honors at any given position, it is possible to be consensus with fewer than three first-team selections.
-As of 2021, the University of Alabama had produced the most unanimous All-Americans of any program with 40.
+As of 2024, the University of Alabama had produced the most unanimous All-Americans of any program with 41.

 Individual

 There have been 2,868 players from 156 colleges and universities since 1889 who were selected to at least one All-American first team.
-Four players have earned that honor four times: They are:
+Five players have earned that honor four times: They are: